TULiberalArts/Greek-and-Roman-Classics/pages/next-stops.md

 For a list of important and distinguished people who have studied Classics as undergraduates and then gone on to careers in completely different areas, check out this article on the [Rogue Classicism](https://rogueclassicism.com/folks-you-didnt-know-maybe-had-classics-degrees/) website!
 Classics is an entire liberal arts education rolled into a single department and as a recent study has proved, "_[Liberal Arts Grads Win Long-Term](http://www.insidehighered.com/news/2014/01/22/see-how-liberal-arts-grads-really-fare-report-examines-long-term-data)_."

-## Career News: Recent Graduates -NEED UPDATED CONTENT IF THIS IS STAYING
+## Alumni News -NEED UPDATED CONTENT IF THIS IS STAYING
 **2014**
 - Nikki Love has enrolled in the [Post-Baccalaureate program in Classics](http://www.sas.upenn.edu/lps/postbacc/classical) at the University of Pennsylvania.
 - Lauren Faralli, a recent Temple Classics graduate, has just accepted a position as Middle School Latin Teacher at the Haverford School.